dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/zapier.md

 Next, enter a name for your Screendoor account (this is just for your own reference, so call it whatever you want).

-To connect your Screendoor account, you'll need to [create an API key from Screendoor](https://screendoor.dobt.co/account/api_keys).
-Enter an API key name (again, whatever you'd like), and click "Submit" to create your Screendoor API key.
+To connect your Screendoor account, you'll need to [create an API key from Screendoor](https://screendoor.dobt.co/settings/api_keys).
+Enter "zapier" for the API key name, and click "Submit" to create your Screendoor API key.

 ![create api key](../images/screenshot_create_api_key.png)